RobertHRUBY/Fitness-Fatigue-Models/functions/README.md

 # Utilities: An R toolbox

 Bespoke functions, written in [R](https://www.r-project.org/), for fitting and evaluating FFMs with modern optimisers, cross-validation, and input checking.
 Complete [documentation]() with examples is provided for all the functions.
-Below are the listed functions:
+Listed below are the currently available functions:

 <insert table>